-To reiterate something we mentioned above: the fact that you're writing fantasy, not realistic fiction, does not mean your characters don't have to be realistic.
-They absolutely do – and to truly be realistic, they must not be oversimplified.
+To reiterate something we mentioned above: the fact that you’re writing fantasy, not realistic fiction, does not mean your characters don’t have to be realistic.
+And to truly be believable characters, they must not be oversimplified.
 To quote one of our favourite fantasy writers:

 The world isn’t split into good people and Death Eaters.
 We’ve all got both light and dark inside us.” – J. K. Rowling

 Readers may have expected clear-cut morals from characters in the fairy tales of their childhoods, but as teenagers and adults reading fantasy, they expect more.

 Gone are the days of evil villains with no motive but power; gone are the good, charming heroes with no major flaws.
 Gone are the straightforward battles in which the powers of good triumph over the forces of evil.

 Again, we’re not saying you can’t examine the good vs. evil dynamic in your fantasy writing.
 We’re saying that, in order to avoid the potential clichés that come with such a universal concept, you should pay attention to both sides of the story.